Flawedspirit/FlawedspiritOC/OpenComputers-Reactor-Control/README.md

 * Dynamic tracking of up to 6 turbines, including speed, steam input, RF generation, and RF storage
 * In-program control of reactor power and control rod settings
 * Real-time warning if certain parameters indicate abnormal or non-optimal operation of reactors/turbines
+* NEW!
+Turbine auto mode!
+Set it to either 900 or 1800 RPM by pressing T and the program will toggle your turbines' induction coils or active state to keep it at the right speed`**`

 `*` If applicable
+`**` Note: the author takes no responsibility if you bankrupt your base's energy stores because your turbines are all disengaged.
+Please use responsibly.

 ## Usage